Who pays for remote work expenses?

 That’s almost $7,000 you save by working remotely per year, right there.

-Now, If you’re part of the 35% of remote employees who get paid more than $75K that means you can quickly make enviable savings account out of your remote work arrangement.
+Now, remote employees who get paid more than $75K can quickly make an enviable savings account out of their remote work arrangements.

 Now, let’s move on to the matter of who pays for the remote work expenses.